photos and text by Linley Bignoux

-Aside policy by politicians, let’s attempt to put things into perspective and context when it comes to Mauritius environmental issues it’s facing.
-The island nation currently is facing invasive species, issues both marine and land-based, agricultural chemical runoff, solid waste disposal issues, soil erosion which is occurring via commercial development of land and coastal soil erosion, this with its constant threat of dwindling endemic wildlife, which is being monitored closely for well over a decade now
+Aside from policy by politicians, let’s attempt to put things into perspective and context when it comes to Mauritius’s environmental issues it’s facing.
+The island nation currently is facing invasive species, issues both marine and land-based, agricultural chemical runoff, solid waste disposal issues, soil erosion which is occurring via commercial development of land and coastal soil erosion, with its constant threat of dwindling endemic wildlife, which is being monitored closely for well over a decade now

-Coastal erosion is one of the biggest issues alongside rapidly intensive cyclonic conditions in the predominantly summer months, scientists do point out there is a correlation between climate change and more frequent yet drastic occurrences of cyclones in the south-west Indian Ocean region, where Mauritius is situated geographically.
+Coastal erosion is one of the biggest issues alongside rapidly intensive cyclonic conditions in the predominantly summer months, scientists do point out there is a correlation between climate change and more frequent yet drastic occurrences of cyclones in the southwest Indian Ocean region, where Mauritius is situated geographically.

-Likewise, Mauritius environmental issues being an island have the default problem in the form of rising water levels due to climate change on the coastal zones and outside the lagoons, The vast yet compact agricultural activities of the past have created lasting effects as well.
+Likewise, Mauritius’ environmental issues being an island have the default problem in the form of rising water levels due to climate change on the coastal zones and outside the lagoons, The vast yet compact agricultural activities of the past have created lasting effects as well.

-Current road infrastructure development and constant commercial building development, overfishing, coral and sand extraction for hotel development and beach resurfacing, dredging of coastal for residential apartments and hotel buildings and version and siltation due the deforestation have created many environmental impacts that have been left untethered and unattended for far too long now.
+Current road infrastructure development and constant commercial building development, overfishing, coral and sand extraction for hotel development and beach resurfacing, dredging of the coast for residential apartments and hotel buildings and version and siltation due the deforestation have created many environmental impacts that have been left untethered and unattended for far too long now.

 While the natural course of actions that have influenced such an environment are cyclones and wave events.
-Unconstructive impacts of human activities on the marine environment are manifold.
+The unconstructive impacts of human activities on the marine environment are manifold.
 It includes the following: disturbance of local ecosystems, worsening of the water quality, wearing away of shores, the annihilation of coral community, declines in fish productivity, pollution of the seas by industrial effluents, sewage and agricultural runoff.

 Back then also the then Minister for Environment and Sustainability, Mr Devanand Virahsawmy, pointed out that the MID project was in its final stages and that private sector stakeholders were to discuss how to balance economic interests with that of environmental concerns which involve securing energy resources for the future and handle waste management problems.

-Likewise, the government has conveyed to journalists press conferences that more projects are to be outlined.
+Likewise, the government has conveyed to journalists in press conferences that more projects are to be outlined.
 The consulting firm Mott MacDonald drafted with the government 5 important categories to focus their attention on which come under the umbrellas of energy, natural environment, education, employment and equity.

-The Ministry of Environment currently says the project is a joint venture one and that non-governmental organizations from Mauritius have developed and provided information in consultation committees since 2008, which in turn is considered by the government, decorating policy on the environmental degradation and biodiversity.
+The Ministry of Environment currently says the project is a joint venture and that non-governmental organizations from Mauritius have developed and provided information in consultation committees since 2008, which in turn is considered by the government, decorating policy on environmental degradation and biodiversity.

-Moreover, A consultive approach towards identifying a national strategy for sustainable development whilst aiming to take a holistic view upon the whole society is what this may be about, outlining the projects earmarked are an important part of the nation’s future.
+Moreover, A consultive approach towards identifying a national strategy for sustainable development whilst aiming to take a holistic view of the whole society is what this may be about, outlining the projects earmarked are an important part of the nation’s future.

-Environmental commentators have commented on the Maurice Ile Durable project saying it belongs to the whole Mauritian nation and its citizens an iterating that it is a social project essentially a vision that seeks to transform the environmental, economic and social landscape of the nation currently.
+Environmental commentators have commented on the Maurice Ile Durable project saying it belongs to the whole Mauritian nation and its citizens and iterating that it is a social project essentially a vision that seeks to transform the environmental, economic and social landscape of the nation currently.

 Commentators have added further by saying that such environmental policy projects are a step in the right direction and that will take time to fully realise its stated objectives and initiatives, nevertheless, industrial, social and environmental stakeholders have to have involvement for it to work, taking time to implement, however, the government’s action plan is positive.

-Maurice Ile Durable policy has created some grassroots positive outcomes along the way, such as solar water heater schemes, replacement of traffic lights by using LED lighting to save energy, distribution of renewable energy kits to schools around the nation with further projects in wind and solar energy been built.
+Maurice Ile Durable policy has created some grassroots positive outcomes along the way, such as solar water heater schemes, replacement of traffic lights by using LED lighting to save energy, and distribution of renewable energy kits to schools around the nation with further projects in wind and solar energy being built.